DiscordBM/DiscordLogger/README.md

 <img width="370" alt="DiscordLogger Showcase Output" src="https://user-images.githubusercontent.com/54685446/217464224-1cb6ed75-8683-4977-8bd3-03752d7d7597.png">

+> **Note**
+> `DiscordLogger` is not meant to replace your on-disk logging, as it can be much less consistent due to nature of logging _over the network_ and also _sending messages to Discord_.
+The library is meant to provide a convenience way of keeping track of your important logs, while still using the usual on-disk logs for full investigations if needed.

 ## How To Add DiscordLogger To Your Project

 To use the `DiscordLogger` library in a SwiftPM project,